lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 >staticString MUST be "CMP-KEM"

->transactionID, senderNonce, and recipNonce MUST be the values from the message previously received containing the ciphertext ct in KemCiphertext
+>transactionID, senderNonce, and recipNonce MUST be the values from the message previously received containing the ciphertext ct in KemCiphertextInfo

->len MUST be the value from that KemCiphertext
+>len MUST be the value from KemCiphertextInfo

->ct MUST be the ciphertext from that KemCiphertext
+>ct MUST be the ciphertext from KemCiphertextInfo

-* OKM is the output keying material of the KDF and is called ssk in this document
+* OKM is the output keying material of the KDF of length len and is called ssk in this document

 Note: If the Decapsulate function outputs an error, any provided PKIFailureInfo SHALL contain the value badMessageCheck and the PKI management operation SHALL be terminated.

-There are different ways to request and provide the KEM ciphertext contained in a KemCiphertext to Alice.
-The KemCiphertext can be requested using a genm message of type id-it-KemCiphertext where the value is absent and can be provided in the following genp message.
-Alternatively, the generalInfo field of the header of a PKIMessage can be used to request and provide a KemCiphertext.
+There are different ways to request and provide the KEM ciphertext contained in a KemCiphertextInfo to Alice, see {{sect-e}}.
+The KemCiphertextInfo can be requested using a genm message of type id-it-KemCiphertextInfo where the value is absent and can be provided in the following genp message.
+Alternatively, the generalInfo field of the header of a PKIMessage can be used to request and provide a KemCiphertextInfo.

 If both the initiator and responder in a PKI management operation have KEM key pairs and certificates, this procedure can be applied by both sides independently, establishing and using different shared secret keys on either side.